AlmostMatt/LD15-CaveBounce/readme.md

 extract the files and then run the CaveBounce.exe file to play. controls are explained ingame.
-(WASD and Z)
+(Arrow keys and Z)

 Some screenshots: